nllz/IRTF-HRPC/draft-glossary.md

 Openness
 : The quality of the unfiltered Internet that allows for free access to other hosts

+: Absence of centralised points of control – a feature that is assumed to make it easy for new users to join and new uses to unfold {{Brown}}

 Permissionless innovation
 : The freedom and ability of to freely create and deploy new protocols on top of the communications constructs that currently exist